deeptibhegde/CLIP-goes-3D/README.md

 # CLIP-goes-3D

-The official code release of CLIP goes 3D: Leveraging Prompt Tuning for Language Grounded 3D Recognition
+Official code for the paper "CLIP goes 3D: Leveraging Prompt Tuning for Language Grounded 3D Recognition"

 ![image](docs/teaser.png)

-This repository includes the pre-trained models, evaluation and training codes for pre-training, zero-shot, and fine-tuning experiments.
+This repository includes the pre-trained models, evaluation and training codes for pre-training, zero-shot, and fine-tuning experiments of CG3D.
 It is built on the [Point-BERT](https://github.com/lulutang0608/Point-BERT) codebase.
 Please see the end of this document for a full list of code references.

 ## Environment set-up